 That was another change: the boozing.
 Turns out if I didn’t have a bar to lean against three nights a week, I wasn’t the heavy drinker I believed myself to be.
 Sure, there were plenty of nights at home with cheap tall boys or sipping whiskey, but I definitely wasn’t pickled the way I’ve been for most of my life.
 If anything, spending more time at home or on my own made me a more creative drinker; I’m big into tiki cocktails these days, which still get you lit up without feeling like a spiritual burden the way well whiskey does.

 Tiki drinks are a good segue into my third and most rabid worry: that I’d become too old to rock, and was destined for that dad life, where every drink has to be elaborate and I’m all caught up on even the lamest TV shows.

 And that totally happened.
 I dadded out, hard.
 I got nerdy and lame and watched two whole seasons of Vikings.

-But what I’ve come to realise is, I’m doing what most motherfuckers whine about, for real.
+But what I’ve come to realize is, I’m doing what most motherfuckers whine about, for real.
 I’m better than cool, I’m honest.

 Everyone around me has done the same thing.
 My music friends whine constantly about how they’re such introverts before posting a picture of them in bed with pizza to show how fucking introverted they are.
 And hey, myself included; I’ve been acting like someone’s tired dad since I was 22, deeply contemptuous of anyone younger than me while desperately trying to keep up with the kids.
 Now, in my thirties, I’m finally ready to take action against the things I’ve always hated, such as taking shit from snarky hipster doormen and getting drinks spilled on me by poorly-dressed assholes on pills.